jonnybergdahl/Audio_PCM5102A_Breakout/README.md

 # Audio_PCM5102A_Breakout

-This is a breakout board for the Textas Instrument PCM5102A chip.
+This is a breakout board for the Texas Instrument PCM5102A chip.
 It is a I2S Audio Stereo DAC.

 According to the manufacturer: